SQL Data Types

 IsActive BOOLEAN

-- Always choose the smallest data type that fits the data — this saves storage space.
+- Always choose the smallest data type that fits your data — it saves storage space.

 - Use